h2oai/driverlessai-alt-containers/ubuntu18.04/README.md

 # Enable GPU

+Note instead of the following the following steps and running this process manually, you may simply run the enable_gpu.sh bash script instead.

 In order to be able to run the docker image with GPU capabalities, please apply these steps on the host:

 ```